mokscodes/DBS-lab/README.md

-lab exam practice of all labs till lab 8
+lab exam practice of all labs in sem 4